patrislav1/coop-sched/README.md

-# handshake
+# coop-sched

-A minimalistic context switcher for cooperative multitasking.
+A minimalistic scheduler / context switcher for cooperative multitasking.

 ## Under construction / work in progress